Koehlerorum/cities/README.md

 1. Inputing parameters and
 1. Clicking **Execute**

-Above assumes that you are running Swagger.io editor in the same host you are running the actual web service.
-If this is not the case you have to manually edit the **servers->url** field in the *api.yml* file.
+The above assumes that you are running Swagger.io editor in the same host you are running the actual web service.
+If this is not the case, you have to manually edit the **servers->url** field in the *api.yml* file.